apache/linkis/linkis-dist/helm/README.md

 ```

 ## Test with LDH
 We introduced a new image, called LDH (Linkis's hadoop all-in-one image), which provides a pseudo-distributed hadoop cluster for testing quickly.
-This image contains the following hadoop components, the default mode for engines is on-yarn.
+This image contains the following hadoop components, the default mode for engines in LDH is on-yarn.
 * hadoop 2.7.0 , including hdfs and yarn
 * hive 2.3.9
 * spark 3.3.0